 Ohio peace officers should receive more mandatory basic training to work with individuals with disabilities, including individuals with developmental disabilities.
-Training should include education combatting stereotypes and stigma of individuals with developmental disabilities and specific techniques
+To overcome credibility bias and correct other myths and stereotypes, training should include education to combatting stigma of individuals with developmental disabilities.
+Training should also include specific techniques for investigating cases involving people with developmental disabilities, since it is critical for officers to understand the correct ways to address all individuals, evoke a sense of trust, and gather appropriate investigative evidence, especially in cases of sexual abuse.

-- for investigating cases involving people with developmental disabilities.
-It is critical for officers to understand the correct ways to address all individuals, evoke a sense of trust, and gather appropriate investigative evidence, especially in cases of sexual abuse. - Local prosecutors should be required periodically to attend continuing legal education courses (CLEs) related to working with individuals with disabilities.
+• Local prosecutors should be required periodically to attend continuing legal education courses (CLEs) related to working with individuals with disabilities.
 Ohio's prosecutors should be very careful not to discriminate against individuals with disabilities when choosing whether to prosecute "risky" cases on behalf of individuals with developmental disabilities.